ldx/rmq_shovel/README.md

     $ ./rmq_shovel -f shovel.conf

 Shovels are configured via Erlang terms, one per instance, each ending with a dot.
 An example config file `shovel.conf` is provided.
+You can use multiple configuration files (by specifying `-f <config>` multiple times).

 The other possibility is to provide parameters via command line options.
 E.g.: